AdobeDocs/analytics.en/help/implement/vars/plugins/getqueryparam.md

 # Adobe plug-in: getQueryParam

-> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+> [!IMPORTANT] This plug-in is provided by Adobe Consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

-## Purpose of This Plugin

-### What does this plug-in do?
-The getQueryParam plug-in allows you to extract the value of any query string parameter contained in a URL
+The `getQueryParam` plug-in allows you to extract the value of any query string parameter contained in a URL.
+It is useful for extracting campaign codes, both internal and external, from landing page URLs.
+It is also valuable when extracting search terms or other query string parameters.

-### Why should I use this plug-in?
-The getQueryParam plug-in is an essential plug-in that is used for, but not limited to:

-* Extracting campaign tracking codes – both internal and external – from landing page URLs
-* Extracting search terms from other query string parameters
-* Etc.

-If you use AppMeasurement, which has its own built-in version of the plug-in (s.Util.getQueryParam), Adobe Consulting still recommends using this version of the plug-in as it contains enhanced functionality that is not currently present in the below-the-line version.

-### Why shouldn't I use this plug-in?

-If you have no need to extract any query string parameters from a URL, then you have no need to use the getQueryParam plug-in.
-You may use also Adobe Experience Platform Launch or Adobe Analytics Processing Rules to extract query string parameters values.

-## Prerequisites
-To run the getQueryParam plug-in, you must have the following code/plugins:
-* AppMeasurement (i.e. the base Adobe Analytics Code)
-* pt v2.0 (plugin, included in code below)

-## How to Deploy

-You may use one of the following three methods to deploy the getQueryParam plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

-## Install the plug-in using AppMeasurement

-Copy and paste the following code anywhere in AppMeasurement file after the Analytics tracking object is instantiated (using `s_gi`).
-Preserving comments and version numbers of the code in your implementation helps Adobe with troubleshooting any potential issues.
+This plug-in provides robust features in parsing complex URLs, including hashes and URLs containing multiple query string parameters.
+If you only have simple query string parameter needs, Adobe recommends using the URL parameter features in Launch or the `Util.getQueryParam` method included in AppMeasurement.

 ## Install the plug-in using the Adobe Experience Platform Launch extension